[X] CLOSEMAIN MENU

 Scientific findings can inform stronger policies that protect public health — which sometimes negatively impacts profits of companies that produce health-harming chemicals and products.

 Industry intimidation of researchers who explore the impact of exposure to chemicals and other substances on human health is a longstanding problem.
-When Dr. Henry Needleman found his credibility under fire after publishing data linking children’s lead exposure to lower IQs in the early 1980s, he offered this advice to early career environmental health scientists:
+When Dr. Herbert Needleman found his credibility under fire after publishing data linking children’s lead exposure to lower IQs in the early 1980s, he offered this advice to early career environmental health scientists:

 “Do not avoid difficult areas of investigation.
 Take risks.
 If scientists exclusively choose the safe routes, avoid controversial research problems, and play only minor variations of someone else’s themes, they voluntarily turn themselves into technicians.
 Our craft will indeed be in peril.”

-CHE Director Kristin Schafer will moderate the discussion.
+CHE Director Kristin Schafer moderated the discussion.

 Featured Speakers